 Your eyes may also become a key way to diagnose potential illnesses.
-In China, startup company AirDoc has scanned over 1 million people’s eyes to provide early detection of over 30 common diseases such as diabetes because artificial intelligence algorithms can see them in retinal scans.
+In China, startup company AirDoc scanned over 1 million people’s eyes to provide early detection of over 30 common diseases such as diabetes because artificial intelligence algorithms can see them in retinal scans.
 In 2021, the CARE (Comprehensive AI Retinal Expert) system was developed by a coalition of international researchers, improving the process.
 The Calico and Google Brain team has created retinal scans which determine cardiovascular risk.
 So your eye care is not just for your eye health!
-AirDoc plans to roll out to over a thousand optical retail stores in the next couple years.
+These technologies are coming soon to eye care centers in China and across Asia.

 6. What other eye health tips are important?